bell-bot/MLP_Group_Project/src/Data/scripts/readme.md

 make the files executable `chmod 700 script_name.sh`, and then run `./script_name.sh`.
 You might need to log into the mlp clusters first `ssh mlp1` for DICE machines

 ## DICE Machines
 _These steps are optional.
 However, in case you need to leave (log out - or you want to leave your DICE machine idle), you can run the longjob commands on DICE to not worry about logging out_.
+You might not need to use these, so these steps are just extra.

 Once you are logged into the mlp clusters (`ssh mlp1`), go to the git repository and find the scripts folder under Data folder.
 1) `ssh mlp1`